kaBeech/tic-tac-toebot/README.md

 # tic-tac-toebot

 Play Tic Tac Toe against a computer!
-THis was made to practice the factory constructor and module pattern in JavaScript
+This was made to practice the factory constructor and module pattern in JavaScript

 To Do: